NYPL/nypl-branches_api/README.md

 # Nypl::BranchesApi

-TODO: Write a gem description
+Experimental NYPL Branches API.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'nypl-branches_api'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install nypl-branches_api

-## Database

-To run locally you'll need to set up a database.
-Load the schema and data from the SQL files in the `data` directory
+Nypl::BranchesApi is a Sinatra app.
+To run it locally you will need to clone the repository and run:

-## Usage
+    bundle install

+You can set up whatever database you like and load data from `data/branches.sql`

 Start the server with the command